 WATCH: Color Correction - Removing Direct Dye with One 'N Only Colorfixfeaturing One 'N Only

 We all have those clients who want to switch up their hair color every time they sit in your chair.
 But before you can give them a fresh new hue, you need a clean canvas.
-Join Platform Artist and Educator Thomas McWilliams as he takes you through the color removal process using One ‘N Only’s NEW Colorfix Semi-Permanent Hair Color Remover.
+Join Platform Artist and Educator Thomas McWilliams as he takes you through the color removal process using One ‘N Only’s Colorfix Semi-Permanent Hair Color Remover.

 - How to gently and safely lift semi-permanent vibrant colors from the hair to create a clean base